-Efforts by Georgetown students, faculty, and alumni have led to the discovery of over 4,000 living descendants of the original group.
-Many of these descendants still live in close proximity to the plantations where they taken generations ago.
-All of these descendants have been profoundly affected by the legacy of slavery and by the institutional and systemic racism that persists to this day.
+Efforts by GU students, faculty, and alumni have found over 4,000 living Descendants of the original group, many of whom live near the plantations where their ancestors toiled and died generations ago.
+They have been adversely affected by slavery’s legacy and by today’s systemic racism.